Why do people criticize? It’s an age-old question, one that has been around as long as humans ourselves.

 5. Criticism Results from Different Interpretations

-There at 7.8 billion people on this earth, which means there are 7.8 billion different interpretations of reality.
+There are now 8 billion people on this earth, which means there are 8 billion different interpretations of reality.

 It is important to honor the truth of your experience.
-It is also inclusive (and kind) to allow their reality to co-exist.
+It is also inclusive (and kind) to allow other people’s realities to co-exist.

-If you’re not getting criticism, you’re not doing enough.
-Criticism should be your goal, because it’s an indicator that you’re commanding their attention and dominating their thoughts.
+Finally and most importantly, if you’re not getting criticism, you’re not doing enough.
+Criticism should be your goal, because it’s an indicator that you’re commanding attention and impacting people’s thoughts.

 Go get yourself some more of it!